 2023 Starship Foundation Te Puaruruhau (Child Protection) Fellowship

 These one year Starship–based Medical & Surgical Fellowships are for advanced trainees in any specialty in Starship Child Health (e.g. medicine, surgery, anaesthesia, or psychiatry), and are designed to assist clinicians in developing both research and innovation skills and clinical knowledge in an area of their choice.

 The Fellowship positions consist of both supervised clinical activity (50%) and research or innovation activity (50%).
-In consultation with a nominated supervisor applicants must complete and submit additional documents.
-Please follow the link to download and complete the Application Form including all the information as below:
+In consultation with a nominated supervisor applicants must submit:

 A curriculum vitae, which includes an update on your advanced training project